YSFHQ/wordpress/wp-content/plugins/iflychat/readme.txt

 iFlyChat Support Chat released.
 New emoticons added.
 Added Screenshots.

 == Upgrade Notice ==

+= 2.2.0 =
+After updating, go to iFlyChat Settings page and click on Update button.

+= 2.1.2 =
+After updating, go to iFlyChat Settings page and click on Update button.

 = 2.1.1 =
 After updating, go to iFlyChat Settings page and click on Update button.